 Cost of living in Miami

-While Miami is cheaper than some of the USA's other major cities it is still a relatively expensive place to live.
-Accommodation and entertainment in Miami don't come cheap, but transport is fairly affordable and public schooling is free for locals and foreigners alike.
+While Miami is cheaper than some of the USA’s other major cities, it is still a relatively expensive place to live.
+Accommodation and entertainment in Miami don’t come cheap, but transport is fairly affordable and public schooling is free for locals and foreigners alike.

-The city also has a range of family-friendly attractions to entertain the kids outside of school hours.
+The city also has a range of family-friendly attractions to entertain the kids outside school hours.
 From educational museums and the Seaquarium to parks and amusement centres, families should certainly not struggle to keep their children busy on the weekends.

 Expat Health Insurance

-Cigna Health Insurance -
+Cigna Global Health Insurance

 Moving Internationally?